bthomas2622/bthomas2622.github.io/web-optimize/README.md

 * added media query for css file for scenarios of max-width of screen was 480px
 * removed online font
 * added "async" tag to javascripts that did not impact DOM or CSSOM
-* minify css and javascript
+* minify javascript
+* moved all css internal to html
+* utilized gulp to compress and resize images where needed
+* utilized the html meta tag "CACHE-CONTROL" to designate "PUBLIC" status

 #### Directory Structure